 The upside of screen devices

-“Quality TV programs are another way to promote language learning for children two and up, as well as to teach positive attitudes such as respect for difference,” says Dr. Stacey Bélanger.
+“Quality TV shows with age-appropriate content are another way to promote certain aspects of cognitive development, including prosocial attitudes and imaginary play, in children between the ages of 2 and 4,” says Dr. Stacey Bélanger.
 “Interactive reading apps can also help them recognize sounds and learn new words.”

 Even video games can have educational benefits when they are well chosen and adapted to a child’s age.
 For example, they can contribute to the development of logical reasoning, visual and spatial skills, and problem-solving ability.